Cote D'Azur Marble

 Choosing an edge style

 Marble is a lovely material with a variety of cuts to pick from.
 The half-circle bull’s nose, on the other hand, is a clear winner.
 It reduces the sharpness of the corners while also preventing chipping.
-Flat polish, rock face, Dupont, mitered drop apron, bevel, quarter round, half bullnose, and many other styles distinguish your design from the norm.
+Flat polish, rock face, mitred drop apron, bevel, quarter round, half bullnose, and many other styles distinguish your design from the norm.
 Before making a decision, talk to your provider to figure out what will work best in your kitchen or bathroom.

 Sealing your benchtop

 Although mentioned multiple times, marble is porous.
-Any liquid spilled on it will leave a stain if not cleaned promptly.
+Any liquid spilt on it will leave a stain if not cleaned promptly.
 Furthermore, it is easily scratched.
 The ideal answer is to seal the countertops regularly, which will significantly protect the stone.

 Lastly, call a professional

 If you are planning a large-scale makeover or buying new, it is best to contact professionals.
-They will be able to provide expertise that is outside of your scope of knowledge.
+They will be able to provide the expertise that is outside of your scope of knowledge.